chauhan-satvik/imagined-satvik/README.md

 # imagined-satvik
-This Is Going To Be My First Repository
+This Is Going To Be My First Git Repository
+Author - Satvik Chauhan